Radhika-12/final_project/README.md

 ### Testing
 Certain aspects of the application (TaskManager class and methods) can be tested by using the 'npm test' command.
-A screen shot of test results follows:
+A screen shot of test results follows.
-![Test Results] (./test-results.png)
+Image: ![Test Results] ('./test-results.png')